Damballa: Mythology

-Damballa is seen as benevolent and patient, wise and kind, yet detached and removed from the trials and tribulations of daily, human life.
-His very presence brings peace, and he represents a continuum which is "at once the ancient past and the assurance of the future."
-As a serpent, and due to his extreme age, he does not speak, but may whistle or make a soft, hissing sound.
+Damballa is seen as benevolent and patient, wise and kind, yet detached and removed from the trials and tribulations of daily human life.
+His presence brings peace and represents a continuum, "at once the ancient past and the assurance of the future."
+As a serpent, and due to his extreme wisdom, he does not speak, but may whistle or make a soft, hissing sound.

+Like many other loa, Damballa is subdivided into spirits who play different roles.
+For example, Damballa Tocan is a spirit of the intellect.
+When he manifests in the Petro rites, he is Damballa La Flambo.

+Damballa's wife is Ayida-Weddo, although in some Vodou societies, she is his sister and in others, Damballa himself after a different fashion.
+Erzulie is his lover, although, once again, she may be considered his wife in some societies.

+Worship

 When a serviteur is believed to be possessed by Damballa during a ceremony, he or she moves on the floor like a serpent.
 A white sheet is laid down for him, and another waved over him to fan and cool him.
 His purity is such that it cannot be allowed to be exposed to impure or unclean things.
 Some peristyles maintain a basin full of water into which the possessed will plunge, to swim and cool off.

 Offerings to him include milk, white foods and flowers, rice, coconut, orgeat syrup, and a perfume called lotion pompeia.
-However his offering par excellence is a white, uncooked egg on a mound of white flour.
+Damballa's symbol is an egg, so his offering par excellence is a white, uncooked egg on a mound of white flour.

-Damballa, like many other loa, is subdivided into different spirits who play different roles.
-For example, as Damballa Tocan he is a spirit of the intellect.
-When he manifests in the Petro rites it is Damballa La Flambo.

-Damballa's wife is Ayida-Weddo, although in some Vodou societies she is his sister, and in others Damballa himself after a different fashion.
-Erzulie Freda is his lover, although, once again, she may be considered his wife in some societies.